A slideshow of lilies once under evaluation at plantlilies.com resides on this page. To make a good garden lily it must have:

 Lilies grown for cut flowers don't need to be botrytis resistant for example, since they are not growing outdoors in all kinds of weather.
 Longevity or 'lots of flowers' are not really a concern for cut flower breeders either.
 The focus for cut flowers seems to be on producing large flowers rather than plenty of them on a single stem.
 When I say longevity, I am talking about something that you plant and year after year it comes back again.
 Typically in the cut flower trade, lily bulbs are grown to the flowering stage then they are cut close to the soil level.
 This affects their ability to gather energy for the following year.
 If you have ever had hail strip your lilies of all leaves or pulverize them into nothing, then you know that the next year they did not come back nearly as vigorous or robust as the previous year.
 The lack of foliage discourages photosynthesis which is a must for lily bulbs in order to store energy in the bulb.
 Since this is of no importance to the cut flower trade (bulbs are trashed after stems are cut) many of the varieties bred for the cut flower trade fizzle out in the garden after a few short years.
 For the garden, we all want lilies to last years and years right?
 I evaluate at LEAST 5 years, and quite often up to 10 years before making the decision to register or introduce a lily.
 Good lily breeders wait that long too.
 It really does take that long to observe how it performs under all kinds of weather and conditions.

 There is certainly a lot more I look for in evaluating a lily, including the flower bud count (more is better) but now you have an idea of what I mean when I write or say 'evaluation lilies'.
 I can't wait to get the new albums up on the web site but I know it won't happen this year - not all of them anyway, and I know you want to see them too!
-Check on this page or our Facebook page for announcements or links to them as I accomplish this task.
+Check on this page for announcements or links to them as I accomplish this task.
 Until then, good growing to you!